-Our principal sources of funds are cash flows from operations, borrowings made pursuant to the 2005 Senior Credit Facility and cash and cash equivalents on hand.
-Principal uses of funds consist of share repurchases made from time to time pursuant to share repurchase authorizations, payments of principal and interest on our debt facilities, acquisition of certain former third party distributors, capital expenditures and working capital.
-At December 31, 2010, we had working capital of \$125.2 million, including Cash and cash equivalents of \$53.6 million as compared to working capital of \$72.5 million including \$14.0 million in Cash and cash equivalents as of December 31, 2009.
-Working capital increased 72.9% for the year ended December 31, 2010 compared to the same period in 2009, primarily related to the growth in our business and cash and cash equivalents in our International segment.
+Our principal sources of funds are cash flows from operations, borrowings made pursuant to the Senior Credit Facility and cash and cash equivalents on hand.
+Principal uses of funds consist of share repurchases made from time to time pursuant to share repurchase authorizations, payments of principal and interest on our Senior Credit Facility, acquisition of certain former third party distributors, capital expenditures and working capital.
+At December 31, 2011, we had working capital of \$196.3 million, including Cash and cash equivalents of \$111.4 million as compared to working capital of \$125.2 million including \$53.6 million in Cash and cash equivalents as of December 31, 2010.
+Working capital increased 56.7% for the year ended December 31, 2011 compared to the same period in 2010, primarily related to the growth in our business and cash and cash equivalents in our International segment.

-Cash provided by operating activities increased \$49.1 million to \$184.1 million for the year ended December 31, 2010, as compared to \$135.0 million for the same period in 2009.
-The increase in cash provided by operating activities was due to increased net income of \$72.2 million, increased adjustments to net income for non-cash items of \$7.7 million; both of which were offset by a net cash outflow of \$30.8 million related to changes in operating assets and liabilities.
-The net change in operating assets and liabilities are primarily driven by increased levels of inventory to support our growth and accounts receivable attributable to higher sales.
+Cash provided by operating activities increased \$64.6 million to \$248.7 million for the year ended December 31, 2011, as compared to \$184.1 million for the same period in 2010.
+The increase in cash provided by operating activities was due to an increase in Net income of \$62.5 million, increased amortization of stock-based compensation of \$5.1 million due to the February 2011 grant of performance-based restricted stock units, and an increase in change in operating assets and liabilities of \$5.5 million, partially offset by a decrease in deferred taxes of \$13.5 million primarily due to the release of valuation allowances recorded against certain net operating losses.
+The net change in operating assets and liabilities are primarily driven by increased Accounts payable, partially offset by increased levels of Inventory and Accounts receivable, all of which increased to support our growth during 2011.

-Net cash used in investing activities increased to \$37.5 million for the year ended December 31, 2010 as compared to \$14.3 million for the year ended December 31, 2009, an increase of \$23.2 million.
-This increase is primarily related to the acquisition of our former third party distributor in Canada and an increase in capital expenditures.
-In 2010 we invested in capital projects that we believe created and will continue to create operational efficiencies and support future growth.
-In 2011, we expect to increase our investment in capital projects, again to continue supporting the Company for future growth.
+Cash used in investing activities decreased to \$36.1 million for the year ended December 31, 2011 as compared to \$37.5 million for the year ended December 31, 2010, a decrease of \$1.4 million.
+The decrease primarily related to the April 2010 acquisition of our former third party distributor in Canada, partially offset by an increase in capital expenditures.
+In 2011, we made strategic investments, including an information technology upgrade, and capital projects that we believe create long-term operational efficiencies and support future growth.

-Cash flow used by financing activities was \$106.4 million for the year ended December 31, 2010 as compared to \$118.7 million for the year ended December 31, 2009, representing a decrease in cash flow used of \$12.3 million.
-This decrease was primarily related to share repurchases during the year ended December 31, 2010 which totaled \$250.0 million, these were funded in part with borrowings under the 2005 Senior Credit Facility.
-Additionally we received \$28.6 million in proceeds from common stock option exercises during the year ended December 31, 2010 as compared to \$1.6 million during the same period in 2009.
+Cash used by financing activities was \$148.9 million for the year ended December 31, 2011 as compared to \$106.4 million for the year ended December 31, 2010, representing an increase in cash used of \$42.5 million.
+This increase was primarily related to an increase in share repurchases during the year ended December 31, 2011 of \$115.9 million, partially offset by an increase in net borrowings of \$67.0 million and an increase in the amount of deductions taken on the Company's income tax returns for certain stock-based compensation awards exceeding cumulative compensation cost recognized on the financial statements due to increase stock options exercises and the Company's stock price.